Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 You like talking directly to the factory.
 You worry a "partner" is just a middleman adding costs and confusion.
 I understand this completely.
 The type of partnership is what matters.

 It can, if the relationship is not clearly defined.
 A poor partnership can add communication layers and increase costs.
-However, a true strategic partner acts as an extension of the factory, not a barrier, streamlining logistics and support.
+However, a true strategic partner acts as an extension of the factory.

 Close-up handshake against gears backdrop